All are welcome.

 Judy is a lifelong Oregonian and also someone who grew up with church being a central part of her life from birth.
 She attended Lewis and Clark college where she received a degree in secondary education.
 After teaching and substituting for several years, Judy felt called to make a career change to the field of social work.
 In 1997 she received her Master of Social Work degree from Portland State University.

 In the spring of 2001, Judy and her husband Scott joined St. Luke.
 Music minister Dan Hibbett immediately put her to work directing the Timbrel Choir for grades 4-6.
 In 2006, Judy was hired to oversee the social service volunteer ministry at St. Luke—and in August of that year, added in the High School Coordinator position.
-Judy believes all her past education and experience have prepared her well for her roles at St. Luke.
+She retired from the High School Coordinator position in June of 2021, but continues on in her role as Service Coordinator.
+Judy believes all her past education and experience have prepared her well for her work at St. Luke.
 She is thankful to be a part of this church family and to use her gifts to further the mission here.

 In her leisure time, Judy enjoys crafting, and traveling, walking, and hiking with her husband Scott.
 They have four adult children, and also treasure the time spent with their five young grandchildren!